mlanza/ai-literacy/201/05-tools.md

 **You no longer ask what to do — you delegating the doing.**

 The lever moves.
 What once required human follow-through now flows directly from request to result.

-## A Broader Definition of Tools

-Now take that concept — software acting on your behalf — and zoom out.

-Think about desktop software: Word, Excel, Outlook.
-These too are tools, in a different sense.
-They handle documents.
-They give you a way to read, edit, and manage your work.
-Word doesn’t *own* your content, but it knows how to operate on it.
-The app becomes the hands that work with the file.

-Each one implies access to a particular kind of content: Word for docs, Excel for spreadsheets, Outlook for mail and meetings.
-You don’t just view these things — you collaborate inside them.
-The software shapes how the work happens.

-So now we have two types of tools:

-1. **System instrumentation** — tools that expose real-time signals (like GPS or mic)
-2. **Application scaffolding** — tools that let you open and modify content (like docs or calendars)

-Some tools sense the world.
-Others reshape the work.
-Both expand what software can *do* — and both require permission to act.

-That’s the broader mental model: tools are **capabilities**, granted by you, and designed by developers.
-They don’t come standard.
-They’re wired in, one by one, to make a specific kind of action possible.

-And they imply access, not just action.

-When you turn on a calendar tool, you’re not just enabling scheduling.
-You’re letting the assistant *see your availability*.
-A file tool connects to *your* documents.
-A voice tool listens to *your* questions.
-The capability and the context come as a pair.

 ## Integrated ChatGPT Tools